-- General Government activities includes the activities of the legislative board of Supervisors, the Office of Township Manager, financial administration, legal counsel, insurance, and physical plant. - Public Safety activities includes police protection, code enforcement, fire protection, and planning. - Public Works includes general services, servicing of streets and storm sewers, snow and ice removal, and maintenance of public facilities. - o Cultural and Recreation includes the community center, library, parks, and special events. - o Other includes insurance and employee benefits - o Interest on long-term debt and fiscal charges involve the transactions associated with the payment of interest and other related charges to debt of the Township.
+- o General Government activities includes the activities of the legislative board of Supervisors, the Office of Township Manager, financial administration, legal counsel, insurance, and physical plant. - Public Safety activities includes police protection, code enforcement, fire protection, and planning. - Public Works includes general services, servicing of streets and storm sewers, snow and ice removal, and maintenance of public facilities. - o Cultural and Recreation includes the community center, library, parks, and special events. - o Other includes insurance and employee benefits - Interest on long-term debt and fiscal charges involve the transactions associated with the payment of interest and other related charges to debt of the Township.
+The Township does not currently have outstanding debt.